SuperMechBros/supermechbros/README.md

 ## Repository Structure

-The build script will setup the repositories as modeled below:
+The `all` script will setup the repositories as modeled below:

 ```
-.
+smb
 ├── gamecode
 ├── gmqcc                      # gitlab.com/xonotic/gmqcc
 └── supermechbros              # You are HERE